CAF Breaks Silence With New Update on Senegal and Morocco After AFCON Verdict

 Watch the incident on YouTube:

-In its latest update, CAF revised its official AFCON 2025 review, naming Morocco as champions, Senegal as runners-up, and Nigeria in third place.
+In its latest update, CAF revised its official AFCON 2025 review, naming Morocco as champions, Senegal as runners-up, and Nigeria as third-place finishers.

 "The TotalEnergies CAF Africa Cup of Nations 2025 left no room for the lukewarm.
 From the opening kickoff to the final second of the final, the tournament was a succession of intense moments, fully committed duels, and figures that tell the story of an African football game in full assertion."